 \subsection{Geometric quantisation à la Kostant}

 The original idea of geometric quantisation is to associate a Hilbert space to a symplectic manifold via a prequantum line bundle and a polarisation.
-Usually this is done using flat global sections of the line bundle.
-In case these global sections do not exist, one can define geometric quantisation via higher cohomology groups by considering cohomology with coefficients in the sheaf of flat sections.
+Usually this is done using global flat sections of the line bundle; in case these global sections do not exist, one can define geometric quantisation via higher cohomology groups by considering cohomology with coefficients in the sheaf of flat sections.

-The existence of global flat sections is a nontrivial matter, even when $M$ is not compact.
-Actually, Rawnsley \cite{JHR} (and also proposition \ref{rawaction} in this paper) showed that the existence of a $S^1$-action may be an obstruction for the existence of nonzero global flat sections.
+The existence of global nonzero flat sections is a nontrivial matter, even when $M$ is not compact.
+Actually, Rawnsley \cite{JHR} (also proposition \ref{rawaction} in this article, under slightly different hypotheses) showed that the existence of a $S^1$-action may be an obstruction for the existence of nonzero global flat sections.

 The cotangent bundle of the circle, endowed with the canonical symplectic structure and a polarisation induced by a circle action, provides an explicit example of the nonexistence of nonzero global flat sections.

 \begin{exam} Consider $M=\CR\times S^1$ with coordinates $(x,y)$ and $\omega=\ud x\wedge\ud y$.
 Take as $L$ the trivial complex line bundle with connexion 1-form $\Theta=x\ud y$, with respect to the unitary section\footnote{Sections of $L$ can be represented by complex-valued functions over local trivialisations.
 When there is an identification between a section $s$ of the line bundle and a complex-valued function $f$, the bundle isomorphism will be omitted, for the sake of simplicity, and the equality $s=f$ will be used.} $\e^{ix}$, and $P=\left\langle\depp{}{y}\right\rangle_{C^\infty(M)}$.